suitangi/TwitchEmotesMessenger/support/index.md

 ## Emote List
 Not every emote is support (especially since many are channel-specific/have many duplicate forms).
-The list of support emotes can be found [here](https://suitangi.github.io/TwitchEmotesMessenger/support/emotes-list).
+The list of supported emotes can be found [here](https://suitangi.github.io/TwitchEmotesMessenger/support/emotes-list).

 ## Other Information
 **This is a third party extension and is not affiliated with Facebook Messenger or Twitch.
 All emotes and images belong to their respective owners.**